Chan Kin-man: Occupy Central with Love and Peace

 On March 27, 2013, Chan, HKU law professor Benny Tai and the Reverend Chu Yiu-ming issued a public statement on “Occupy Central with Love and Peace,” announcing the start of the nonviolent campaign for universal suffrage rights in Hong Kong.

 After the end of the Umbrella Movement, in February 2015, Chan said in an interview: “The younger generation understands the difference between genuine and fake universal suffrage, and the moral power of nonviolence, at the same time, their life energy evolved, and seek for more aggressive resistance.
 Not all of them agree with the principle of ‘love and peace’, when faced with the choice between civil disobedience and war games.
 They want radical structural changes, and not just a lesson on civic education.
 They want equality, mutual respect, being heard, dialogue, democracy, freedom and autonomy.
 They despise hegemony, corporate greed, bureaucracy, kitsch and selfishness.
 They believe that they will lose everything, if they make any sort of compromise.

 A poll by the Chinese University of Hong Kong noted 80 percent of the young respondents want to see the implementation of universal suffrage as soon as possible, and as many as 62 percent of those aged between 15 and 24, supported the Umbrella Movement.
 The pro-government camp will not get what they want, and the real loser will be the government, because no one can destroy an entire generation."

 In 2019, Chan was sentenced to 16 months in prison for his role in the Umbrella Movement.
+He served 11 months in prison.